-His Mistletoe Wager written by Virginia Heath, publisher Mills & Boons Historical, is available in ebook and paperback format from the 1st October 2017.
+A Warriner to Tempt Her written by Virginia Heath, publisher Mills & Boon Historical, is available NOW in ebook and paperback format.

 Product Details (as per amazon page)

-To find out more about Virginia Heath and her work please do visit the following pages:
+To learn more about Virginia Heath and her work please do visit the following pages: